Latest posts by Florian (see all)

-This soulsleeve is made of fairtrade Portuguese cork and straps made of natural rubber – and fits snugly around your soulbottle.
+This soulsleeve is made of fairtrade Portuguese cork, and the straps are made of natural rubber.
+It fits snugly around your soulbottle.

 In addition to protecting your bottle, the soulsleeve is also very useful when handling bottles that are preheated or filled with hot liquids.

-The cap of each soulbottle is made of a stainless steel fastener and a porcelain lid.
+The cap of each soulbottle is made with a stainless steel fastener and a porcelain lid.
 The leak-proof rubber gasket (which is available in several colors) is made of food-grade natural rubber.

 Sustainability, fairness and environmental protection

 The company soulbottles doesn’t settle for beautifully designed, plastic-free water bottles – it also meets the highest standards of sustainability, fairness, and environmental friendliness.

 This is put into action by purchasing rubber (for the sealing rings) from “fair rubber” suppliers, the use of 100% renewable energies for the production in Germany, and the cooperation with the GLS Bank for sustainable use of money.